strudel-science/strudel-kit/docs/getting-started/6-customize-app.md

 ## Modify the Theme

 STRUDEL leverages MUI theming capabilities to style much of the app.
 Because STRUDEL uses MUI for its low-level components, using the theme makes it easy to make app-wide changes and keep things consistent.
-To learn more about how MUI theming works, checkout (their documentation on the topic)[https://mui.com/material-ui/customization/theming/].
+To learn more about how MUI theming works, checkout [their documentation on the topic](https://mui.com/material-ui/customization/theming/).
 For this tutorial, we will keep explanations brief.

 To get started modifying the theme, open up the theme file in `src/app/theme.tsx`.
 In this file you will find the `theme` object.
 This is where all of the theme values are configured and it has been prepopulated with many default values to make editing the theme simpler.